 Wondering how to sell yourself as a coach?

 The first tip I have for you today is basic but incredibly important, especially if you’re just starting out.
 And that is to get your potential clients on a call.

 Way too many entrepreneurs try to sell directly from a social media post or an email when they’re new in business.

-Don’t get me wrong — that has its time and place, especially as you scale out your business.
+Don’t get me wrong — that has its time and place when selling coaching, especially as you scale out your business.
 But when you’re starting out, nothing is more effective than getting someone on a call with you.
 (Personal relationships never go out of style.)